How to change a car tyre

 The other important piece of information to be found in the owner's manual is where the car's jacking points are.
 The jacking point is a spot on the underside of the car that has been strengthened to take the car's weight.
 There should be four jacking points - one for each corner, near the wheels - while the car's jack will usually have a specially designed bracket that matches the jacking point of the car.

 If you haven't got the owner's manual for your car, then there may be telltale signs on the sills of the car showing you where you can jack the car up, such as arrows pointing at parts of the underside of the car, or indents in the body seams.
-The other way of testing a jacking point is to push it with your hand - if the metal has any flex, then it probably isn't strong enough to take the weight of the car at that point.

 Before you lift the car

 Once you've decided that you need to change your car's wheel, you need to prepare it for removal.
 First things first, you should try and get any passengers and luggage out of the car.
 If the spare wheel is in the boot, then the latter should already be done, and removing any excess weight will make it easier to lift the car on the jack.